 The main advantages of enrolling in Original Medicare include:

-Medicare Part A is usually premium free for most people, and the standard premium for Part B starts at $135.50 per month in 2019 (but can be higher based on your income).
-Most people who receive Social Security benefits can expect to pay an average of $130 per month for their Medicare Part B monthly premiums in 2018.
+Medicare Part A is usually premium free for most people, and the standard premium for Part B starts at $148.50 per month in 2021 (but can be higher based on your income).

 Medicare offers a wide range of flexibility when it comes to choosing a healthcare provider.
-According to a recent study by the Henry J. Kaiser Family Foundation, more than nine out of 10 doctors accept Medicare.1
+Most doctors, hospitals and other health care providers in America accept Medicare.

 Despite the advantages of enrolling in Original Medicare, the program also has disadvantages, which include: